HAV0X1014/TranslateBot/README.md

 2. Put them in the same directory next to each other.
 3. Put your bot token, bot name, and prefix into config.json.
 4. Run the bot with `java -jar TranslateBot-1.0-all.jar`

+### To Do
+Add help command
+Add uptime command
+Add more languages & flags
+Add functionality to make the bot an App
+DeepL support?
+Nicer embed appearance

+Any suggestions are greatly appreciated!
+Please open an issue if you have ideas.